Saturday, December 7, 2019

 PARP inhibitors are in clinical trials, and seem to be especially effective when there are BRCA1/2 mutations (germline or somatic).
 Several clinical trials are combing carboplatin with taxanes.
 Transdermal estrogen is inexpensive and is available now.
 Optimal sequencing or combinations are yet to be determined.

 Lu-177-PSMA-617 ("Pluvicto") and similar radiopharmaceuticals are in ongoing trials.
 (Update: see this link.)
-The TheraP trial proved that Pluvicto is preferred as a third treatment over jevtana.
+The TheraP trial proved that Pluvicto is equivalent in terms of overall survival as a third treatment compared to Jevtana.
 The VISION trial used it only among men who had been pre-treated with chemo and Zytiga or Xtandi.
-If it gets FDA approval, it will be limited to use after those other treatments.
+The FDA approval limited it to use after those other treatments.
 However, trials are ongoing for earlier use and in combination therapy.
 There is probably an optimum time for use of PSMA-directed therapies.
 Combination with different PSMA-targeted radionuclides (like Ac-225), and with multiple membrane targets are being explored.

 There are myriad other potential therapies in clinical trials.
 Many are pathway growth inhibitors that may work best in combinations.
 Therapies tailored to specific genomic mutations are in their infancy.